D4GEN-Genopole/DL-CancerLncRNA/README.md

 The goal here is to see if lncRNAs that have similar expression levels for the same samples are involved in the same cancers, and/or have the same biological functions.

-The models were trained using keras.
+We implemented the following models for expressions data:

-- `MLP`: we varied different hyperparameters such as the number and size of the dense layers, or the dropout rate.
+- `ExpMLP`: Multi-layer perceptron.
+We experimented with different hyperparameters such as the number and size of the dense layers, or the dropout rate.
-- `CNN`: the expressions (for one lncRNA, across each patient sample) were encoded as vectors and passed as input to a CNN.
-- We also tested classical machine learning algorithms such as `SVM`, `Random Forest` and `KNN`, using scikit-learn.
+- We also tested classical machine learning algorithms such as `ExpRF` (Random forest) and `ExpKNN` (K-nearest neighbors).

-### Sequential
+### Sequences models

-For the sequential part, we only have as inputs a sequence of nucleotides for each lncRNA.
+For the sequences, we only have as inputs a sequence of nucleotides for each lncRNA.

-Therefore, we tried to convert those sequences into vectors, that give more information than just the nucleotides.
+Therefore, models will first have to encode those sequences into vectors, and then use them to predict the different possible cancer types and biological functions.

-Here is a list of the preprocessing we tried :

-- `One-hot-encoding` : we convert each nucleotide into a vector of size 4, with only one 1 value.
-- `K-mer` : we count the occurrence of the k-mer in the sequence.
-We then used 4-mer to try to learn different models
-- # TODO : LOIC
+We implemented the following models for seqences data:
+- `KmersMLP`: K-mers encoding, followed by a Multi-layer perceptron classifier.
+- `KmersRF` and `KmersKNN`: similarly use K-mers encoding, followed by a Random forest / K-nearest Neighbor classifier.
+- `GRUModel`: One-hot encoding, followed by a Gated recurrent unit classifier.
+- `EmbeddingCNN1D`: trained Embedding encoding, followed by a 1-D Convolutional classifier.

 For the models, we used either pytorch or keras to train the models.

-In pytorch, we tried :
-- `GRU` : with either one-hot-encoding or 4-mer as preprocessing.
-We used either 128 or 256 as hidden dimensions.
-- `LSTM` : with either one-hot-encoding or 4-mer as preprocessing.
-We also used either 128 or 256 hidden dimensions.

-In keras, we tried :
-- `CNN` : #TODO (Loic)

 ## Teams